MicrosoftDocs/power-pages-docs/power-pages-docs/security/external-auth-control.md

     :::image type="content" source="media/external-auth-control/governance-controls.png" alt-text="Screenshot of the Governance Controls menu in the Power Platform admin center.":::

 1. Select **Enable external authentication providers** from the list.
-1. In the slide-out panel, enable external authentication providers for the following options:
+1. In the slide-out panel, control external authentication providers with the following options:

-Expand table

 | **Option** | **Description** |
 |----|----|